-- An entry from a competitor who has been found to have practiced over or in the vicinity of the route at any time during the sixty (60) days preceding the event will not be accepted.
+- [i] No route reconnaissance by whatever means will be allowed at any time during the 60 days preceding the event.
 The foregoing, however, does not apply to legitimate participation in an event which may cross or use sections of the route within the sixty (60) days preceding the event.
 All decisions in this respect shall be referred to the Clerk of the Course.
-Refer SSR 318[viii] b). - [ii] Aerial observation of race vehicles from aircraft, including drones, and air to ground communication between observers and car crews are strictly forbidden during races.
+Refer SSR 318[viii] b). - [ii] Aerial observation of the race route and/or race vehicles from aircraft, including drones, and air to ground communication between observers and car crews is strictly forbidden during races.
 Aerial photography may be allowed with the written permission from the Clerk of the Course subject to the prevailing laws and Civil Aviation Authority.
 Refer SSR 318 A [viii] a).